Configuration guide for Video SEO

 Using Video SEO

 Now that you’ve setup the plugin, adding new posts with videos is of course the first thing you’ll want to do.
 It’s really very simple.
-Open a new post and embed a video from one of the supported platforms, like this:
+Open a new post and embed a video from one of the supported platforms.
+In the image below, we added a video from YouTube.

 Note 1: You can add a specific video thumbnail by clicking on upload image.
 You can also add a link to an image that exists on another site.